portworx/px-docs/performance.md

 In this example, we measure the performance as measured by running a `mysql` workload against the baremetal server and then against a PX volume on that same server.
 ![Perf mysql](images/perf-mysql.png)

-## Containerized NoSQL Workloads: Replication performance of PX-Enterprise vs Cassandra on a three-node cluster
+## Containerized NoSQL Workloads: Cassandra Performance gains with running PX-Enterprise

 In this example, we show how PX-Enterprise's network-optimized replication out-perform Cassandra's replication when running on a 3-node replica=3 Cassandra Cluster.
-We measured the performance with Cassandra replication enabled and PX-Enterprise replication disabled (C3P1) and Cassandra replication disabled and PX-Enterprise replication enabled (C1P3).
+We compared the performance between the following two configurations.
+ - PX-Enterprise replication factor set to 1 and Cassandra replication factor set to 3.
+(Legend: P1C3 in the diagram below)
+ - PX-Enterprise replication factor set to 3 and Cassandra replication factor set to 1.
+(Legend: P3C1 in the diagram below)

 The results demontrate that running with PX-Enterprise for Cassandra workloads provide significant gains.
 PX-Enterprise's breakthrough performance for containerized workloads along with the cloud scale data protection and data services make it a compelling container data services infrastructure for cassandra and other no-sql workloads

 ### Cassandra with PX-Enterprise - Read OPS/sec improvements